LLAW6260 & JDOC6260

 1.2 Course description

-The course will address the results of two contemporary developments, the widespread adoption of the doctrine of restricted sovereign immunity in the engagement of states with commercial actors; second, a long term transition in foreign currency borrowing by central governments from being evidenced by inter-state treaties to private law contracts.
+SISD will address the results of two modern developments, the widespread adoption of the doctrine of restricted sovereign immunity in the engagement of states with commercial actors; second, a long–term transition in foreign currency borrowing by central governments from being evidenced by inter–state treaties to private law contracts.
+The results include private litigation involving state debtors, and renewed discussion of the scope of state immunity.

 1.3 Course teachers